Career Advice

 Tune Into Your Talents and Identify Your Skills

-It can be tricky to identify your skills, especially if you have done the same job for a long time.
+It can be tricky to identify your skills, especially if you’ve been doing the same job for a long time.
 But why do you need to do this?
-Knowing your skills will help improve your career prospects when considering a promotion, looking for a new job, or switching career paths after a long time.
+Knowing your skills will help improve your career prospects when considering a promotion, seeking a new job, or switching career paths after a long time away.

 Begin with Hard and Soft Skills

 Skills are generally divided into two categories.
 These are hard skills and soft skills.
 Hard skills are the more technical skills that you work to develop.
-For example, understanding medical terminology and what to do for each situation and are developed over time.
+For example, understanding medical terminology and what to do in each situation is developed over time.
 Soft skills are more personal and related to your personality, such as communication and friendliness.
-Some roles, such as travel nursing jobs, require hard skills but also rely on excellent soft skills development.
+Some roles, such as travel nursing jobs, require hard skills but also rely heavily on excellent soft skills

 Identify Your Skills by What You Do Now